Mindless-dev/Mindless-dev/README.md

 - Improving my portfolio projects
 - Becoming more proficient with Typescript
 - Improving my react knowledge
-- Improving my design / UI/UX ability
+- Improving my design / UI/UX skills

 ## What I plan to learn in the future